UBC-MDS/citytemp/README.md

 of these points can be found in [`CODE_OF_CONDUCT.md`](https://github.com/UBC-MDS/citytemp/blob/main/CODE_OF_CONDUCT.md).

 ## License
-The citytemp Dashboard was created by Eyre Hong, Renne Kwon, Sneha Sunil, Vincent Ho (UBC MDS).
+The citytemp Dashboard was created by Eyre Hong, Renee Kwon, Sneha Sunil, Vincent Ho (UBC MDS).
 It is licensed under the terms of the MIT license.